A Rap EP rooted In contemporary Nigerian musical culture

-In an attempt to summarize "P.I.N" in a nutshell, it will be right to tag it ‘a rap EP rooted in contemporary Nigerian musical culture, and branches out into every facet of the artist’s current environment’.
+In an attempt to summarize "P.I.N" in a nutshell, it will be right to tag it as a rap EP rooted in contemporary Nigerian musical culture, and branches out into every facet of the artist’s current environment.

 Masscut lives in North Cyprus and you perceive elements of the Cypriot environment seeping into his rap lyrics.
 It goes without saying that this is a testament of true artistry, as a piece of reflective art is supposed to bear the imprints of the artist’s paths.
 Let us walk you through the EP so you have an insight as to our criteria for ascribing what value we do for it:

 Listening through the EP, one will notice that Masscut’s artistic performance thrives on variety.
-His style comes unexpected and brazenly experimental.
+His style comes unexpectedly and brazenly experimental.